 Once a dossier is registered for adoption, the Colombian Central Authority will add you to the list of waiting families.
 It may take anywhere from 12 to 24 months to receive the referral of a child or sibling group (if that’s what you specify).
 Once your agency reviews and you accept the referral, your agency will process your I-800 forms.

 After I-800 approval, the issuance of the Article 5 Letter from the US Government, your completion of the child’s visa application, and the securing of an Encuentro (meeting) date with your child.
 Adoptive parents who do not hold a Colombian Cedula are required to obtain a special visa that allows them to complete the legal adoption process in Colombia.

 The average adoption from Colombia adoptions can take anywhere from 16 to 36 months from start to finish.

 5. The Travel

 Adoption travel to Colombia starts with a required “integration period” of approximately one week, during which the child stays with the prospective parents to facilitate the opportunity to get to know each other.
 After the integration meeting, one parent can return to the States if necessary.
 At least one parent must remain in-country for the final stages of the courts’ adoption process.

 Once parents receive the adoption decree, the agency’s attorney obtains a new birth certificate and passport for the child.
 The final step is to obtain a US visa for the child to return home to the US.
 Most adoption trips to Colombia take a total of 3-6 weeks for the adoption process to be completed.
-(Please note that due to COVID-19, this can be expected to take about one week longer.)

 Families who have hosted a child from Colombia may have their adoptions expedited.